 I have been doing some development using Arduino micro controller boards.
 These are basic micro controllers, best used where you need to control I/O lines.
 Most Arduinos have many digital I/O lines and some have analog inputs as well.
-I will post some of my findings along the way as I learn more about this platform.
+There is a variety of processor board sizes and speeds, as well as many peripheral boards (“Shields”) and devices.

-The Arduino IDE software can be found at Arduino.cc and can be downloaded for use with WINDOWS or LINUX.
-My experience so far is that the WINDOWS version seems to be updated more frequently, but I have used both platforms.
+The Arduino Integrated Development Environment (IDE) Software can be found at Arduino.cc and can be downloaded for use with WINDOWS, MAC, or LINUX.
+My experience so far is that the WINDOWS version seems to be updated more frequently, but I have used both WINDOWS and LINUX for Arduino development.
 The IDE is very easy to use and the programming language will allow anyone with even basic Programming knowledge to create custom applications.

 Arduino is a great platform for any kind of interfacing that uses Digital and/or Analog I/O pins.
 Some of the basic Boards include 14 digital I/O pins.
-I have been using the Arduino MEGA 2560 boards and am now looking at the smaller Arduino Pro Mini.
-This board can be embedded inside existing devices.
-The Pro Mini ha header pins on one end and you will have to connect a cable to that header for downloading Code.
+I have been using primarily three boards for my development:

 If you are just trying to get started with Arduino, pickup one of the larger boards that includes the USB connector.
 The USB will also provide Power to the board and allow you to upload your code.
 Something like the Arduino UNO board is perfect for developing and testing code.

 Programming with the Arduino can be very simple.
 The IDE that is offered as a Download from the Arduino.cc Web Site supports a higher-level language that provides many simple-to-use functions.
 The Arduino platform also can be programmed using the “C” programming language, in case you know that language and want access to more low-level (but more complicated) functions.
 The Arduino Web Site provides full Documentation for Arduino programming, and Links to many other Libraries that can be Imported and used easily.